dragoncoder047/thuepaste/README.md

 I didn't bother to draw any more once it got more than one screen tall!

 Of course, because the c-d-c-d loop can halt, the entire program can still halt, but it can also still balloon out to infinity with the `a`s.
 But the computer needs to figure out that - this is where the self-applicable property of `a::=aa` comes into play here.
-Avoiding that rule results in finding the c-d-c-d loops faster and determining it is unlikely to halt.
+Avoiding that rule results in finding the c-d-c-d-b loops faster and determining it is likely to halt, but still has a small chance that it will run infinitely.

 Now what?